 The unit should also notify OURS as each project is filled or disapproved, so that OURS can change the project status on the website to indicate that the project is no longer available for applicants.
-The unit should send approved forms with signatures to OURS (either fax 514-398-8102, or internal mail to Dawson Hall 408-A, or PDF scan + email).
+The unit should send approved forms with signatures to OURS (either internal mail or PDF scan + email; contact information available here).

 This application, selection, and registration process should be completed before the beginning of the project's term.

 The instructor and any appropriate researchers advise students throughout the term.